agentbellnorm/dativity/README.md

 <a name="dependencies"/>

 ## Dependencies

+#### graphviz
-To generate graph pictures, install [graphviz](https://graphviz.gitlab.io/download/):
+To generate graph images you need [graphviz](https://graphviz.gitlab.io/download/).

+Check if it's installed on your system (mac):
+`dot -v`

+If not, install it:
 `brew install graphviz`

-The core functionality of Dativity only depends on Clojure.
+####Ubergraph

-[Ubergraph](https://github.com/Engelberg/ubergraph) is used as an adapter to graphviz for vizualisation and is only used by a utility namespace.
+[Ubergraph](https://github.com/Engelberg/ubergraph) is used as an adapter to graphviz for vizualisation and is not used by the main namespaces so it will not be included in a cljs build.

+####Ysera
+[Ysera](https://github.com/tomas81508/ysera) is a convenience library from which testing and errror macros are used.

 <a name="license"/>